jocidodi/drm/README.md

 - boot with (remove allow3d for frame only) debug=0x144 keepsyms=1 IGLogLevel=0xe -disablegfxfirmware -allow3d

-default is load tgl frame + acel if installed. if none then system icl frame loads. install or recovery model all are skiped
+Default is load tgl frame + acel if installed. bad install will cause boot hang. if no tgl installed then system icl frame loads.
+In msc os install or recovery mode all kexts are skiped